Llangollen Railway: Extension to Corwen

 GWR 2884 Class number 3802 pulling a goods train during the Llangollen Railway steam gala weekend in 2011.

-In 2011, work (including reconstruction work) started on the 2+1/2 mile section of track past the site of the closed to Corwen.
-Because the former Corwen railway station site has been in private use as an Ifor Williams Trailers showroom since 1990, and the track bed in between is sub-divided, a temporary station was built on the eastern side of the town.
+In 2011, work (including reconstruction work) started on the 2+1/2 mile section of track past the site of the former to Corwen.
+Because the former Corwen railway station site had been in private use as an Ifor Williams Trailers showroom since 1990, and the track bed in between is sub-divided, a temporary station was built on the eastern side of the town.

 The first stage of the project was completed in late 2014, with special trains running on 22 October 2014 to the new station at for those who had contributed to the project.
 Regular passenger services to Corwen East started on 27 October 2014.
 The official opening, on 1 March 2015, was marked by a special train.

 The final stage at Corwen to a new station with permanent facilities and a run round loop opened on 2 June 2023.
 It is uncertain if the trust can extend eastwards towards Ruabon or westwards to Cynwyd as the trackbed was not fully safeguarded against modern development.

 Financial issues and receivership

-In March 2020, the railway announced that a financial crisis had been averted due to £125,000 in donations from supporters, enabling it to avoid a Company Voluntary Arrangement after making pre-tax losses of £330,601 in 2018, £329,175 in 2019 and £258,804 in 2020.
+In March 2020, the railway announced that a financial crisis had been averted due to £125,000 in donations from supporters, enabling it to avoid a company voluntary arrangement after making pre-tax losses of £330,601 in 2018, £329,175 in 2019 and £258,804 in 2020.
 In April 2020 the company announced that it was at risk of closure due to the effects of the COVID-19 pandemic, which forced the cancellation of services.
 In May 2020, Prime Minister Boris Johnson stated that the line would have a "glorious future" after raising £75,000 in share purchases and donations.

 The line was awarded £161,000 from the National Lottery Heritage Fund in August 2020 to help deal with financial pressures caused by the closure of the line, but then had to launch an emergency appeal for funds in November 2020, when urgent repairs were found to be required on the Dee Bridge.
 In December 2020 the line reported that the extension to Corwen was still progressing, despite the pandemic making funding an issue.

 On 1 March 2021, the Llangollen Railway PLC announced that it was going into receivership, with debts of about £350,000 and "no prospect" of meeting its liabilities.
 Operation of the railway was handed over to the Llangollen Railway Trust, and the line reopened in July 2021.